Closer monitoring at Burnside’s High Dependency Unit

 This may be necessary for a variety of reasons: including specialised ways of providing pain relief, the type of anaesthetic administered, medication management, airway observation, or pre-existing medical history.
 We have well-structured and rigorous assessment and review policies and procedures for patients considered to be higher risk, so with more complex clinical needs this category of patients can be more carefully assessed to ensure suitability for admission to Burnside Hospital.

-Maintaining safety at Burnside Hospital is our single highest priority.
+Maintaining patient safety at Burnside Hospital is our single highest priority.
 Our High Dependency Unit has 24 hour, seven day a week medical support from a group of accredited Intensive Care Specialists who manage more complex medical conditions as required.

-Your medical requirements in the event of an emergency, either in or out of business hours will be managed by the Medical Emergency Team (MET) comprising of advanced life support qualified nurses, your admitting doctor and supported by the 24 hour, on call Intensive Care Specialist.
+Patients medical requirements in the event of an emergency, either in or out of business hours will be managed by the Medical Emergency Team (MET) comprising of advanced life support qualified nurses, your admitting doctor and supported by the 24 hour, on call Intensive Care Specialist.